17 Semiarid Soils

 SJQ

-Other soils that have saline soil materials within 60 cm of the mineral soil surface at some time of the year.
+Other soils that have saline soil material within 60 cm of the mineral soil surface at some time of the year.

 Saline Argillic Semiarid Soils